enaikey00/School-Stuff/Statistical Programming with R/README.md

 ---
 ## 💡 Overview
-The work in question was my final exam for the /Statistical Programming with R/ course while attending the ML & AI course at ITS Angelo Rizzoli.
+The work in question was my final exam for the _Statistical Programming with R_ class while attending the ML & AI course at ITS Angelo Rizzoli.
 Note: It was done as a group project.

 The exam consisted of a data analysis project based on the European Social Survey dataset ([Codebook](file:///Users/miniops/Downloads/ESS-Data-Wizard-subset-2023-05-07%20codebook.html)).
 Specifically, the task involved selecting a research question, choosing relevant variables, analyzing the data to answer the question (using statistical methods and the R language).